official apology

 • On September 28, 1996, the five defendants were formally arrested.

-Chen Jianyang, Tian Weidong, Zhu Youping and Tian Xiaoping were charged with the crime of (aggravated) robbery with the severe consequence of causing someone's death of the victim Xu Caihua.
+Chen Jianyang, Tian Weidong, Zhu Youping and Tian Xiaoping were charged with (aggravated) robbery with the severe consequence of causing the death of Xu Caihua.

-Chen Jianyang, Tian Weidong, Wang Jianping and Tian Xiaoping were charged with the crime (aggravated) robbery with the severe consequence of causing someone's death of the victim Chen Jinjiang.
+Chen Jianyang, Tian Weidong, Wang Jianping and Tian Xiaoping were charged with (aggravated) robbery with the severe consequence of causing the death of Chen Jinjiang.

-Chen Jianyang and Tian Weidong were charged with the crime of theft.
+Chen Jianyang and Tian Weidong were charged with theft.

-Tian Xiaoping was charged with the crime of robbery that occurred on October 5, 1995.
+Tian Xiaoping was charged with the robbery that occurred on October 5, 1995.

-• On July 11, 1997, the Hangzhou Intermediate Court of Zhejiang Province convicted the defendants of the crimes charged and sentenced Chen Jianyang, Tian Weidong and Wang Jianping to death; Zhu Youping to death with two years suspension; and Tian Xiaoping to life imprisonment.
+• On July 11, 1997, the Hangzhou Intermediate Court of Zhejiang Province convicted the defendants of the crimes charged and sentenced Chen Jianyang, Tian Weidong, and Wang Jianping to death; sentenced Zhu Youping to death with a two-year suspension; and sentenced Tian Xiaoping to life imprisonment.
 The first four defendants appealed to the Zhejiang Provincial High Court.
 The fifth defendant did not appeal.

 Date of the convictions